Curves of Minimax Spirality: Numerical Methods and Experiments

 \begin{remark}[Runge--Kutta discretization] \rm By Theorem~\ref{theo:classification} and Remark~\ref{rem:types}, an optimal curve is a concatenation of various types of arcs; in other words, an optimal control variable is a piecewise-continuous function.
 Therefore the state variable vector $s$ in Problem~(Pgen) above is of class $C^0$, deeming the Euler discretization scheme (which is an order-one and therefore the simplest Runge--Kutta method) to be more suitable than higher-order Runge--Kutta discretization schemes, in a direct discretization approach.
 When we employed the trapezoidal rule, which is an order-two Runge--Kutta method, for example, we observed that not only the discrete solution obtained was not an (approximately) optimal solution (i.e., it did not numerically verify the maximum principle) in the case when the curvature was not constrained, but also, in the case when the curvature constraint was active, the (discrete) control variable exhibited severe {\em numerical chatter}. \proofbox \end{remark}

 The Euler discretization of Problem~(Pgen) is posed as follows.

 For a typical optimal control problem, the partition size $N$ is large (usually in the order of thousands) in order to get a {\em reasonably accurate} solution; so, Problem~(P$_h$) constitutes a large-scale finite-dimensional optimization problem.
-For solving Problem~(P$_h$), various well-established general nonlinear programming software are available, such as Algencan~\cite{Andreani2007,BirMar2014}, which implements augmented Lagrangian techniques; Ipopt~\cite{WacBie2006}, which implements an interior point method; SNOPT~\cite{GilMurSau2005}, which implements a sequential quadratic programming algorithm; Knitro~\cite{Knitro}, which implements various interior point and active set algorithms to choose from.
+For finding, in the best case, a locally optimal solution of Problem~(P$_h$), various well-established general nonlinear programming software are available, such as Algencan~\cite{Andreani2007,BirMar2014}, which implements augmented Lagrangian techniques; Ipopt~\cite{WacBie2006}, which implements an interior point method; SNOPT~\cite{GilMurSau2005}, which implements a sequential quadratic programming algorithm; Knitro~\cite{Knitro}, which implements various interior point and active set algorithms to choose from.